Diffusion MRI & Tractography DTI

-As water molecules tend to diffuse along, rather than across, brain white matter fibres, it is possible to map the structure and integrity of major water matter tracts in 3 dimensions, DTI (Tractography).
-Mapping the structure of white matter tracts, effectively the brain's wiring, in vivo allows an understanding of how different brain regions are connected and how diseases such as stroke, intracranial tumours and schizophrenia affect white matter and cause neurological problems.
+Mapping the structure of white matter tracts, effectively the brain's wiring, in vivo, allows us to understand how different brain regions are connected & how diseases such as stroke, intracranial tumours and schizophrenia affect white matter & cause neurological problems.

-The above video clip shows a three dimensional rotating colour coded map showing the white matter tracts produced from DT-MRI data acquired at BRIC, Edinburgh
+The video clip is of a three dimensional rotating colour coded map illustrating the white matter tracts produced from DT-MRI data acquired at the Edinburgh Imaging Facility WGH.